Bas Princen in conversation with Javier F. Contreras and Leonid Slonimskiy

 The conversation is part of Unbeleuchtet, a workshop on nocturnal images led by Princen at HEAD – Genève, drawing inspiration from Gilbert Fastenaekens, specifically from the series Nights (1980-1987):

-Spaces that are literally kept in the dark have always been a substantial section of the public landscape of the city.
-Rarely these spaces are specifically designed or conceptualised, they most often simply exist: a space is left over barely lit, after which it might filed with rubbish or overgrown with weeds and brushes or even used by citadins in unexpected, unexplored ways.
-This of course is part of a Romantic idea of the city, implying that there are places to where escape or in which to hide in plain sight.
+"Spaces that are literally kept in the dark have always been a substantial part of the public landscape of the city.
+Rarely are these spaces specifically designed or conceptualized; they most often simply exist.
+A space is left barely lit, and as a result, it might be filled with rubbish, overgrown with weeds and bushes, or even used by city dwellers in unexpected, unexplored ways.
+This is part of a romantic idea of the city, implying that there are places to escape to or in which to hide in plain sight.
 Where are these spaces in your city, do they actually exist?
-Can we visualise them and can we be precise in describing and documenting them?
+Can we visualize them, and can we be precise in describing and documenting them?"

 Workshop: Spring semester, 2021

 Reference images: Gilbert Fastenaekens, from the series Nights (1980-1987)